snap-stanford/snap-python/doc/source/reference/LoadConnList.rst

 .. function:: LoadConnList(GraphType,InFNm)

 Loads a graph from a text file *InFNm*.

-The file format is a line per node.
+*InFNm* is a whitespace separated file of several columns: <source node id> <destination node id 1> <destination node id 2> ...
-Each line contains a node id, followed by the ids of its neighbors.
-Ids are separated by whitespace.
+First column of each line contains a source node id followed by ids of the destination nodes.
+Node ids must be ints.
+For example, '1 2 3' encodes edges 1-->2 and 1-->3.
 Note that this format allows for saving isolated nodes.

 Parameters:

-- *GraphType*: class (input)
+- *GraphType*: graph class (input)
-    Type of graph to create: :class:`PNGraph`, :class:`PUNGraph`, or :class:`PNEANet`
+    Class of output graph -- one of :class:`PNGraph`, :class:`PNEANet`, or :class:`PUNGraph`.

 - *InFNm*: string (input)
-    File Name with the description of the graph nodes and edges.
+    Filename with the description of the graph nodes and edges.

 Return value:

 - graph
-	A Snap.py graph of the specified type loaded by LoadConnList.
+	A Snap.py graph of the specified type *GraphType*.

 The following example shows how to load a graph using :func:`LoadConnList` from a file named "test.txt"::